Academic Advising Frequently Asked Questions

 - Can I change my major?

 - Yes.
 Changing your major is a normal part of the college experience.
 However, to make sure that you make the right decision, you should meet with a career counselor in Career Development Services.
 Meeting with a career counselor is an excellent way to identify strengths and interests and match them with a major.
-At DCCC, career counselors are located in the same suite as academic advisors.
+DCCC's career counselors are located in the Student Success Center on the first floor of the Mendenhall Building.
 Also, if you change your major you must complete and submit to the Office of Academic Advising a change of major form.

 - As a transfer student, I have heard someone mention the Comprehensive Articulation Agreement (CAA).
 What is it?